-Palmer's Pond State Forest, also known as Allegany #4, totals 3,645 acres.
-The state forest is located in Allegany County in the town of West Almond and is divided by Interstate 86.
-This area provides opportunities for informal outdoor recreational activities, such as, snowshoeing, hiking, horseback riding, snowmobiling, camping, fishing, bird watching, nature photography and hunting.
+Palmer's Pond State Forest totals 3,645 acres.
+This area provides opportunities for informal outdoor recreational activities like snowshoeing, hiking, horseback riding, snowmobiling, camping, hunting, fishing, bird watching and nature photography.

 The state forest is also a source of raw material for New York's forest products industry which provides employment and income for many New Yorkers and provides for various habitats for many wildlife species such as deer, rabbit, grouse and turkey.

 In the 1930s, Palmer's Pond State Forest was the site of many work projects carried out by the Civilian Conservation Corps (CCC).
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the depression.
 CCC projects included the construction of roads and the planting of thousands of pine and spruce trees in the open areas on the property.

 General information on hiking includes how-to and safety tips and links to rules and regulations.